 Four Chiropractic Myths Erased

 Myths have been created over the years about chiropractic care.
-It is unfortunate.
-These are created over the years mostly by economic competitors or those with differing philosophies.
+This is unfortunate.
+These are created over the years.
+They are mostly created by economic competitors or those with differing ways of thinking.
 While the majority of myths have no basis, they do exist and cause some confusion to individuals unfamiliar with chiropractors.
 Let’s clear up some confusion here.

 Myth #1: Spinal Adjustments by a Chiropractor Hurt